armbian/documentation/docs/build-framework/switches/image-contents.md

 `string` · default: `yes`

-Install the armbian-firmware package into the rootfs.
+Installs the `armbian-firmware` package, a curated collection of binary firmware blobs (Wi-Fi, Bluetooth, GPU and other peripherals) that many boards need to bring their hardware up.
+Left on by default; set `no` only for images where you supply firmware yourself or want the smallest possible rootfs.

 #### BOARD_FIRMWARE_INSTALL

 `string` · default: empty

-Set to `-full` to install the full firmware variant instead of the base one.
+Selects which firmware variant is installed.
+Empty installs the standard `armbian-firmware`; set to `-full` to install `armbian-firmware-full`, the much larger package covering a far wider range of devices — useful when one image has to support many different peripherals, at the cost of extra size.

 #### INSTALL_HEADERS

 `string`

 - `yes`: pre-install kernel headers
-- `no`: (default)
+- `no` (default)

+Pre-installs the matching kernel headers into the image so that DKMS and other out-of-tree kernel modules can be compiled directly on the running board.
+Off by default because the headers add noticeable size; enable it when the board's users will build kernel modules themselves.

 #### EXTRAWIFI

 `yes` (default) | `no`

-Include several out-of-tree WiFi/BT adapter drivers.
+Builds and includes a set of out-of-tree Wi-Fi and Bluetooth adapter drivers that are not in the mainline kernel, covering many popular USB and SDIO chipsets.
+On by default; set `no` to build with in-kernel drivers only — for a leaner image, or when a mainline driver already covers your adapter.
 See the [driver list](https://github.com/armbian/build/blob/1914066729b7d0f4ae4463bba2491e3ec37fac84/lib/compilation-prepare.sh#L179-L507).

 #### BSPFREEZE

 `string`

-- `yes`: freeze (from upgrade) armbian firmware packages when building images (U-Boot, kernel, DTB, BSP)
+- `yes`: hold the Armbian board-support packages so they are not upgraded
-- `no`: (default)
+- `no` (default)

+Marks the Armbian board-support packages (U-Boot, kernel, DTB and the BSP metapackage) as held, so `apt upgrade` on the running system will not replace them.
+Use it to pin a known-good board-support stack — handy for reproducible or long-lived deployments where an unattended kernel or U-Boot bump would be disruptive.

 #### SKIP_ARMBIAN_REPO

 `string`

 - `yes`
 - `no` (default)

-Enforce building without Armbian repository.
-Suitable for developing new releases or making custom images that don't need Armbian repository.
+Builds the image without adding Armbian's apt repository, so the system sees only the base Debian/Ubuntu repositories.
+Suitable when developing a new release before its repository exists, or for custom images that must not pull packages from Armbian.

 #### ARMBIAN_ZSH_SOURCE

 `string` · default: `https://github.com/ohmyzsh/ohmyzsh`

-Git source repo for oh-my-zsh in the armbian-zsh package.
+Git repository that the `armbian-zsh` package fetches oh-my-zsh from.
+Override it to build against a fork or a local mirror — for example when building behind a firewall, or to pin a specific oh-my-zsh revision.

 #### EXTRA_ROOTFS_NAME

 `string` · default: empty

-Suffix appended to the rootfs cache name to force a distinct cache variant.
+Appends a suffix to the cached root filesystem's name so a customised build gets its own cache entry instead of reusing — or overwriting — the standard one.
+Set it when your userpatches change the rootfs in a way the cache key would not otherwise capture, to avoid stale-cache surprises.

 #### INCLUDE_HOME_DIR